Irish yields hit record low on ratings lift, ECB stimulus

 By Emelia Sithole-Matarise

-LONDON, June 9 (Reuters) - Irish bond yields dipped to a record low on Monday after Standard & Poor’s upgraded the country’s credit ratings, further buoying peripheral euro zone debt after fresh European Central Bank stimulus last week.
+LONDON, June 9 (Reuters) - Irish bond yields dipped to a record low on Monday after Standard & Poor’s upgraded the country’s credit ratings, adding to the buoyant mood in peripheral euro zone debt triggered by fresh European Central Bank stimulus.

 Other peripheral euro zone bond yields also hit the latest in a series of historic lows, with Spanish 10-year yields falling below those of U.S. Treasuries for the first time since April 2010.

-Italian five-year yields were also below U.S. equivalents, highlighting the policy divergence between the ECB and the Federal Reserve, which is reining in its monetary stimulus.

-ECB Executive Board member Benoit Coeure said at the weekend that euro zone interest rates would diverge for a number of years from those in the United States and Britain, whose central banks would at some point raise rates.

-S&P’s upgrade of Ireland’s credit standing to A- from BBB+ late on Friday fostered the euro zone rally.
-The ratings agency said it could upgrade Ireland further if data confirmed the country’s economic recovery and that fiscal deficits had fallen below 3 percent of gross domestic product.
+S&P raised Ireland’s credit standing to “A-” from “BBB+” late on Friday and said it could upgrade it further if additional data confirmed the recovery of the country’s economy and that fiscal deficits have fallen below 3 percent of gross domestic product.

-S&P also affirmed Italy’s rating at “BBB/A-2” with a negative outlook.
-Moody’s is scheduled to review Italy’s rating on Friday.
+It affirmed Italy’s rating at “BBB/A-2” with a negative outlook.
+Moody’s is scheduled to review Italy’s ratings on Friday.

-Irish 10-year yields fell 6 basis points to as low as 2.39 percent, before pulling back slightly to close the day at 2.44 percent.
-Spanish yields fell 6 bps to an all-time low 2.59 percent, while Italian equivalents were 3 bps lower at 2.72 percent.
+Irish 10-year yields fell 5 basis points to 2.40 percent with Spanish yields down by a similar amount at 2.60 percent.
+Italian equivalents were 4 bps lower at 2.71 percent.

-“Clearly Ireland’s ratings upgrade adds to the increasingly better news for the periphery in general, but ratings agencies tend to lag what the market is doing,” said Orlando Green, a strategist at Credit Agricole.
+“Clearly Ireland’s ratings upgrade adds to the increasingly better news for the peripheral in general but ratings agencies tend to lag what the market is doing,” said Orlando Green, a strategist at Credit Agricole.

 “But broadly this is certainly about the market looking at the ECB and what they have done and what they will do in the future so investors are grabbing yields while they can.”

-The ECB cut all its main rates, and ECB President Mario Draghi also outlined a new long-term loan programme (TLTRO) for banks to promote lending to small and mid-sized businesses.
+The ECB cut all its main rates to record lows, and ECB President Mario Draghi also outlined a new long-term loan programme (TLTRO) for banks to promote lending to small and mid-sized businesses.

-“The range of measures ... was interpreted quite positively by the market.
-We’re seeing people reaching for yield again and peripheral markets outperforming on the back of it,” said Philip Tyson, a strategist at ICAP.

-At the euro zone’s core, German Bund yields rose but less than their U.S. and UK counterparts, driving the 10-year yield gaps to 2005 and 2010 levels respectively.
-The two-year T-note yield premium remained close to its highest in seven years around 35 bps, with the ECB expected to keep its ultra-easy policy for longer than initially thought.